 A: The LF remap effort will use airborne lidar data collections to develop vegetation structure models.
 Lidar data contributions should greatly improve the vegetation structure map quality where available.
-Lidar data processing is in progress for Remap but we may still benefit from contributions of lidar data in the eastern US and Alaska.
+Lidar data processing is in progress for Remap but we may still benefit from contributions of lidar data for Alaska and Insular areas.

-- Please provide links and contact information to obtain data that are available to the public. - If data are not publically accessible, please contact the LF Reference Data Administrator, Brenda Lundberg (brenda.lundberg.ctr@usgs.gov) to determine the best method for transfer.
+- Please provide links and contact information to obtain data that are available to the public. - If data are not publically accessible, please contact the LF Reference Data Administrator, Brenda Lundberg (blundberg@contractor.usgs.gov) to determine the best method for transfer.